Tizoc-/rshell/README.md

-Able to run mutliple commands with one or more arguments able to exit out of shell can comment out lines
+Able to run mutliple commands with one or more arguments able to exit out of shell can comment out lines ls can display contents of a directory ls can show permissions ls can display regular and sybolic link file ls can display hiddens files

 Bug
 ---